jxtngx/NeMo-lab/README.md

 ## Data Processing

-We will use a dataset presecribed in the NeMo tutorials for instruction tuning.
-The dataset will be processed according to the procedure shown in any complementary script or tutorial that accompanies that dataset.
+We will use a dataset presecribed in the NeMo tutorials for fine-tuning.
+The dataset will be processed according to the procedure shown in any complementary script or recipe that accompanies that dataset.

 > [!NOTE]
 > Refer to the [data processing tutorial](./docs/tutorials/1-data-processing.md) for a detailed walk-through

 ## Model Development

-We will use NeMo to tune a Llama variant on the instruction tuning dataset.
+We will use NeMo to tune a Llama variant on the fine-tuning dataset.

 > [!NOTE]
 > Refer to the [model development tutorial](./docs/tutorials/2-model-development.md) for a detailed walk-through